fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 });
 ```

 Everything else seems to be going nice but as you'd expect, but the <i>req</i> and  <i>res</i> parameters of <i>app.get</i> need typing.
-If we look really carefully VS Code is also complaining us about something about the express importing, that is indicated by the short yellow line of dots under the <i>require</i>.
+If we look really carefully VS Code is also complaining to us about something about the express importing, that is indicated by the short yellow line of dots under the <i>require</i>.
 Let's hover over the problem:

 ![](../../images/9/6.png)

-The complaint is <i>'require' call may be converted to a import</i>.
+The complaint is that the <i>'require' call may be converted to an import</i>.
 Let us follow the advice and write the import as follows

 ```js
 import express from 'express';